How Closed Adoption Impacts Birth Mothers and Adoptees

 • Completely cut-off from who & where he/she came from prior to adoption

-• Placed in a family under the sole discretion of the adoption agency or attorney
+• Placed in a family under the sole discretion of the adoption center or attorney

 • Given little or no knowledge of family medical history or genealogy (This meant that preventable health issues went undetected and untreated, or an adoptee was subjected to unnecessary tests and procedures because of an absent health history.)